Anesthesia: History

 Horace Wells conducted the first public demonstration of the inhalational anesthetic at the Massachusetts General Hospital in Boston in 1845.
 However, the nitrous oxide was improperly administered and the person cried out in pain.
 On 16 October 1846, Boston dentist William Thomas Green Morton gave a successful demonstration using diethyl ether to medical students at the same venue.
 Morton, who was unaware of Long's previous work, was invited to the Massachusetts General Hospital to demonstrate his new technique for painless surgery.
 After Morton had induced anesthesia, surgeon John Collins Warren removed a tumor from the neck of Edward Gilbert Abbott.
 This occurred in the surgical amphitheater now called the Ether Dome.
 The previously skeptical Warren was impressed and stated, "Gentlemen, this is no humbug."
 In a letter to Morton shortly thereafter, physician and writer Oliver Wendell Holmes Sr. proposed naming the state produced "anesthesia", and the procedure an "anesthetic".

 Morton at first attempted to hide the actual nature of his anesthetic substance, referring to it as Letheon.
 He received a US patent for his substance, but news of the successful anesthetic spread quickly by late 1846.
 Respected surgeons in Europe including Liston, Dieffenbach, Pirogov, and Syme quickly undertook numerous operations with ether.
 An American-born physician, Boott, encouraged London dentist James Robinson to perform a dental procedure on a Miss Lonsdale.
 This was the first case of an operator-anesthetist.
 On the same day, 19 December 1846, in Dumfries Royal Infirmary, Scotland, a Dr. Scott used ether for a surgical procedure.
 The first use of anesthesia in the Southern Hemisphere took place in Launceston, Tasmania, that same year.
 Drawbacks with ether such as excessive vomiting and its explosive flammability led to its replacement in England with chloroform.

 Discovered in 1831 by an American physician Samuel Guthrie (1782–1848), and independently a few months later by Frenchman Eugène Soubeiran (1797–1859) and Justus von Liebig (1803–1873) in Germany, chloroform was named and chemically characterized in 1834 by Jean-Baptiste Dumas (1800–1884).
-In 1842, Dr Robert Mortimer Glover in London discovered the anaesthetic qualities of chloroform on laboratory animals.
+In 1842, Dr Robert Mortimer Glover discovered the anesthetic qualities of chloroform.